bbyars/mountebank/README.md

 package manager (e.g. `brew install node`).  [nvm](https://github.com/creationix/nvm) allows you to install multiple versions of node and quickly switch versions.

+## Running

+Once installed, `mb` will start the server on port 3000.
+The `mb` command accepts the following
+options:

+    mb start --port 8000

+starts the server on the provided port

+    mb stop

+stops the server

+    mb start --pidfile first.pid --port 8000
+    mb start --pidfile second.pid --port 8001

+allows multiple servers to be managed with the `mb` command, for instance:

+    mb restart --pidfile first.pid
+    mb stop --pidfile second.pid

 ## Contributing

 Contributions are welcome (see TODO for my own open loops, although I welcome other ideas).